evertrue/zookeeper-cookbook/README.md

 Use the "install" recipe to install the binaries, but perform no further actions.

-You will need the `vagrant-omnibus` Vagrant plugin for local testing:
+For local development, you can either use Vagrant, in which case you will need the `vagrant-omnibus` Vagrant plugin:

 `vagrant plugin install vagrant-omnibus`

+Or, you can use Test-Kitchen, which will handle the bootstrapping for you, and is the preferred method for testing this cookbook (usually via a wrapper cookbook).

 ### Resources
 This cookbook ships with one resource, with future plans for two more covering